Brian Boydell: Early life and education

-Life and career
+Career

-Boydell's busy working life combined teaching, performing and composing.
-Following a brief stint in his father's business, Boydell plunged himself into Dublin's classical musical scene.
-In 1943, he succeeded Havelock Nelson as conductor of the Dublin Orchestral Players, beginning an association with the amateur orchestra that would endure for a quarter of a century (until 1966).
-In 1944, he was appointed Professor of Singing at the Royal Irish Academy of Music, a position he held for eight years.
+Boydell worked briefly as a research scientist, Boydell plunged himself into Dublin's classical musical scene.
+In 1942, he succeeded Havelock Nelson as conductor of the Dublin Orchestral Players, beginning an association with the amateur orchestra that would endure for a quarter of a century.
+In 1944 he was appointed Professor of Singing at the Royal Irish Academy of Music, a position he held for eight years.
 Along with fellow composers Edgar M. Deale, Aloys Fleischmann, and Frederick May he founded the Music Association of Ireland in 1948 as a vehicle to promote classical music throughout the country.

 Boydell's interest in Renaissance music, in particular the madrigal, led in 1959 to founding the Dowland Consort, a vocal ensemble with which he performed for many years and recorded an LP.
-In 1962, having obtained a Doctorate in Music, he was appointed Professor of Music at Trinity College (until 1982) and immediately revamped the course making it more relevant to the second half of the twentieth century.
-He also found time to sit on the Arts Council throughout the 1960s, 70s, and early 80s.
+In 1962, having obtained a Doctorate in Music, he was appointed Professor of Music at Trinity College, a post which he would hold for 20 years. and immediately revamped the course making it more relevant to the second half of the twentieth century.
+From 1961 to 1983, Boydell was a member of the Arts Council.

-Boydell's communication skills combined with his infectious enthusiasm made him a natural broadcaster.
-The appeal of his programmes on the history and performance of music, first on RTÉ Radio and later on Telefís Éireann, went beyond a specialist audience and were, for many people, their introduction to a new world of aural pleasure.
+His programmes on the history and performance of music, first on RTÉ Radio and later on Telefís Éireann, were for many people their introduction to classical music.

 Boydell had many interests beyond music.
 As a surrealist painter in the 1940s (he took lessons from Mainie Jellett), he was a member of The White Stag group.
 He was also passionate about cars and photography.

-Final years
+Later life and death

 Following retirement from Trinity as Fellow Emeritus.
 Boydell devoted himself to musical scholarship, writing two books on the music of 18th century Dublin.
 He also contributed to the New Grove Dictionary of Music and Musicians.

 Brian Boydell died at his home in Howth at the age of 83 in the company of his wife of 56 years, Mary (née Jones) and their sons, Cormac and Barra.
 A third son, Marnac, predeceased him.